 We create a supportive learning environment for our students by always being on hand to help, having generous office hours and assigning a personal adviser to every student when they start.

 Our inspirational staff, who are acknowledged experts in their fields, put a strong focus on supportive teaching, leading to a friendly and motivating atmosphere where you’ll be known as an individual.

 You’ll be encouraged to follow your strengths and interests to achieve your best possible degree.

 In consequence, our students rate the department highly for ‘Overall Student Satisfaction’ in the National Student Survey each year.

 High employability prospects

 The department has a track record of producing high-achieving graduates, well-prepared for future employment or MSc or PhD programmes at Royal Holloway and other top universities like the University of Oxford or Imperial.

-Within the department, you’ll learn how to develop your employability skills, write a CV and have the chance to take part in a summer placement scheme between your second and third year.
+Throughout your degree, you’ll have opportunities to develop your employability skills, write a CV and have the chance to take part in a summer placement scheme between your second and third year.
 You can also opt to take a one year placement to gain professional work experience or study abroad to develop wider skills and broaden your education.

 A range of postgraduate options

 We offer postgraduate opportunities within our thriving research portfolio, including links with the internationally-renowned Information Security Group at Royal Holloway, and excellent ties with industry.